ChefsSlaad/lovelace-clock/README.md

 clock card for my lovelace dashboard

+installing:

-place the card in the www folder.
+place the the file clock.html in the www folder.

 add the following in your ui-lovelace.yaml